yvf/rust-ldap3/README.md

 * __sync__ (enabled by default): Synchronous API support.

 * __gssapi__ (disabled by default): Kerberos/GSSAPI support.
-This feature needs Clang and its development libraries (for `bindgen`), as well as the Kerberos development libraries.
+On Windows, system support crates and SDK libraries are used.
+Elsewhere, the feature needs Clang and its development libraries (for `bindgen`), as well as the Kerberos development libraries.
 On Debian/Ubuntu, that means `clang-N`, `libclang-N-dev` and `libkrb5-dev`.
-  It should be clear from these requirements that GSSAPI support uses FFI to C libraries;
-  you should consider the security implications of this fact.
+It should be clear from these requirements that GSSAPI support uses FFI to C libraries; you should consider the security implications of this fact.

+  For usage notes and caveats, see the documentation for `Ldap::sasl_gssapi_bind()` in the API reference.

 * __tls__ (enabled by default): TLS support, backed by the `native-tls` crate, which uses a platform-specific TLS backend.
 This is an alias for __tls-native__.